Chuvard/Anomaly_Detection_Simple/README.md

 To successfully run this project you have to do the following steps:

 	Step 1.
-Run the "Anomaly_Detection" Jupyter Notebook file on your PC/Notebook.
+Run the "Anomaly_Detection_Simple" Jupyter Notebook file here online or on your local PC/Notebook.

 	Step 2.
 Import all required libraries and data frames from the Section "Importing modules".